A History of Asteroid Classification

 Key spectral features

-The key features that are used to classify asteroids under the different asteroid classification schemes are as follows:
+The key features that are used to classify asteroids under the different asteroid classification schemes (based on information extracted from the papers referenced in this review) are as follows:

 UV drop-off.
 Absorption feature due to strong Fe2+–Fe3+ intervalence charge transfer transitions.